kevroletin/kevroletin.github.io/_drafts/how-terminal-works.md

 ```

 Again, pretty simple.
 In this unrealistic model (2) is "just a file" xterm and
-bash exchange pain text.
+cat exchange pain text.

 In reality, things are slightly more complicated.
 The simple scheme of "using a
-bidirectional filehandle" to exchange plain text is extended with more features
+bidirectional filehandle to exchange plain text" is extended with more features
 to provide a better user experience.
 Additional features are:
 1. TUI interfaces.
-The terminal is drawing characters at an arbitrary part of the
+The terminal is drawing characters at an arbitrary part of
-   screen; command-line tools can ask capabilities of the terminal and they
+   the screen; command-line tools can ask capabilities of the terminal and can
-   both handle window resize;
+   handle window resize;
 2. job control.
 Shell organizes processes into logical groups which can be
    paused/resumed or stopped together;
 3. access control for the filehandle (2).
 Bash has a feature to spawn background
    processes, this might lead to a situation when two processes are writing
    their output into the same filehandle (2) at the same time; there should be
    some access control mechanism;
-4. "fixing" stupid tools which think that the terminal is a file so that those
+4. "fixing" stupid tools which believe that the terminal is just a file with
-   tools look and feel better.
+   plain text; so that those tools look and feel better.

 ## Part 1: Terminal emulator